 The most obvious reading of Holdstock’s is a Jungian one, as has been noted by several commentators (Senior; et al).
 It is one Holdstock himself fully subscribed to:

 My feeling is that we inherent pattern structures from our more primitive ancestral forms.
-All over the world you see patterns human cultures share in common.
-(1996)
+All over the world you see patterns human cultures share in common. (interview, cited in Nichols, 1993 :103)

 Carl Jung defined the term “archetype” (arke – ancient; typos – pattern) his neologism for “primordial images” as “conscious representations” of eternal principles; “representations that can vary a great deal without losing their basic pattern.”
 “They are without known origin and they reproduce themselves in any time or in any part of the world.”
 (Jung 1964) Comprising of universalized cultural constructs such as the Mother, Father, Lover, Shadow, Child, and so forth, Jung argues that their validity is proven by the way they seem to arise organically within his patients’ dreams, and throughout world myths and legends.
 Archetypes are the dramatis personae of early literature.
 Over the centuries authors have learnt to give them the veneer of subtlety, refracting their overpowering, primal energies, but scratch beneath the skin of most fictional characters and the archetypal mask is revealed.
 Holdstock deliberately played with this set of coalescent character “patterns’:

 So I was playing … with patterns that we hold on the cerebral cortex.
 But we don’t know what they mean until the environmental circumstances trigger them.
 Which is something I believe in.
 Or rather, I don’t particularly believe in the symbols I used; I believe in the principle.
 Art often expresses not just the representation of an object but its relationship with the underconsciousness.
 Or the collective unconscious, if one believes in such a thing.
-The shared pattern recognition we have binds us all.
-(1996: 103)
+The shared pattern recognition we have binds us all. (interview, cited in Nichols, 1993: 103)

 Nichols adds that there is a “shared recognition of myth” (ibid.), and that “all legend goes back to historical truth”.
 This euhemeristic notion is epitomized wittily by Richard Bradley in The Hollowing, where he calls the mythagos he’s encountering: “A prehistoric commedia dell arte” (1994: 132).
 Lacan confirms he is closer to the truth than he realizes.
 It is not hard to find analogues for the rambunctious cast of the Venetian street theatre: the Captain, the Lover, the Poet, the Thug, the Trickster.
 In various guises they crop up throughout literature and the oral tradition, sometimes ubiquitously.
 Of the Robin Hood mythago, “Hood”: “There are hundreds of them in the wood, the stereotyped Robin Hood.
 It’s a combination of race memory and enriched imagination.
 Everyone has a similar idea about Hood.
 Errol Flynn has a lot to answer for!”
 (1994: 158)